 TOURISM AND LEISURE VISIT VISA

-The Tourism and Leisure Visit Visa is designed for non-EEA nationals who wish to come to the UK for the purpose of visiting friends and family or for a short holiday.
+The Tourism and Leisure Visit Visa is designed for individuals who wish to come to the UK for the purpose of visiting friends and family or for a short holiday.

 Requirements for a Tourism and Leisure Visit Visa